ceri-num/uv-larm/tutorials/3-simulation.md

 # Gazebo Simulator

 [Gazebo](http://gazebosim.org/) simulator makes it possible to rapidly test algorithms, design robots, perform regression testing, and train AI system using realistic scenarios.
-Gazebo is integrated with ROS (cf. [Gezebo ROS](http://wiki.ros.org/gazebo_ros_pkgs)) and supports various robots out of the box.
+Gazebo is integrated with ROS (cf. [Gazebo ROS](http://wiki.ros.org/gazebo_ros_pkgs)) and supports various robots out of the box.

 Gazebo is heavily used by the DARPA challenges (cf. [Wikipedia](https://en.wikipedia.org/wiki/Gazebo_simulator)).
 You can see videos online ([example](https://www.youtube.com/watch?v=v6-heLIg85o)) and even load the maps and robot model that are available.